FAQ

 What makes RealMosaic different?

-Do I need a developer to use it?
+Do we need a developer to use it?

 Can we use our own theme?

 Yes.
-Themes are first class and designed for reuse across multiple sites.
-You can start with a base theme and customise per client where needed.
+Themes are designed for reuse across multiple client sites.
+Start with a base theme, then customise per client where needed using HTML, CSS, JavaScript and RealMosaic templating.

 Do changes require a build or deployment?